wenjinghuan999/wengine/README.md

 }
 ```

 Remember to replace your VulkanSDK location.
 Then use command palette to configure your CMake.
 Type and select `CMake: Configure` in command palette and follow the instruction.
-Build the project and you should except executables and libs in `binaries/bin` and `binaries/lib` folder.
+Build the project, and you should except executables and libs in `binaries/bin` and `binaries/lib` folder.

-### CLion (Windows/Linux/MacOS)
+### CLion (Windows/Linux/macOS)

 - Open `CMakeLists.txt` as project, and then go to [Settings - CMake](jetbrains://CLion/settings?name=Build%2C+Execution%2C+Deployment--CMake).
 - Choose your toolchain (probably `Visual Studio` on Windows).